-Prerequisites: LTMS 510, LTMS 514, LTMS 518, LTMS 520, and LTMS 525
+Prerequisites: LTMS 500, LTMS 510, and either LTMS 514 or LTMS 518

 Description: An in-depth exploration of instructional design strategies and techniques are explored in a project-based group environment.
 Selecting media, identifying learning objectives, writing assessment instruments and creating a detailed instructional plan are examined as part of the complete design and development of a learning solution.